-We have presented the evolution of the stellar masses and SFRs in two of the EAGLE cosmological hydrodynamical simulations.
-We have focused on Ref-L100N1504, a (100 cMpc)3 box with baryonic particle masses of 1.81 \times 106 $M{\odot},$ and Recal-L025N0752, a (25 cMpc)3 box with baryonic particle masses of 2.26 \times 105 M{\odot}.
+We have presented the evolution of the stellar masses and star formation rates in two of the EAGLE cosmological hydrodynamical simulations.
+We have focused on Ref-L100N1504, a $(100 \text{ cMpc})^3$ box with baryonic particle masses of 1.81×10^6 M{\odot} , and Recal-L025N0752, a (25 cMpc)3 box with baryonic particle masses of 2.26×10^5 M{\odot}.
 These simulations use advanced SPH techniques and state-of-the-art subgrid models, including cooling, metal enrichment, energy input from stellar feedback, black hole growth and feedback from AGN.
 The subgrid parameters depend only on local gas properties.
-The free parameters of the model have been calibrated to reproduce the observed local Universe GSMF, with consideration given to galaxy sizes [Crain et al. (2015)].
-The resulting model has been shown to reproduce many observations around redshift 0, including the Tully-Fisher relation, SSFRs, the mass-metallicity relation, black hole masses and the column density distribution functions of intergalactic C IV and O VI (S15).
+The free parameters of the model have been calibrated to reproduce the observed local Universe GSMF, with consideration given to galaxy sizes Crain et al. (2015).
+The resulting model has been shown to reproduce many observations around redshift zero, including the Tully-Fisher relation, specific star formation rates, the mass-metallicity relation, black hole masses and the column density distribution functions of intergalactic CIV and OVI (S15).

-In this paper, we extend the comparison with observations of galaxy stellar masses and SFRs from redshift 0 to 7.
+In this paper we extend the comparison with observations of galaxy stellar masses and star formation rates from redshift zero to redshift seven.
 This comparison with observations enables us to carry out a multi-epoch verification of the EAGLE galaxy formation model, where the galaxy properties in this comparison are predictions of the model, i.e. evolution histories were not considered during the calibration of model parameters.

-We began our comparison by finding a better than 20 per cent agreement with the evolution of the stellar mass density across all epochs (Fig. 1).
-For the GSMF, good agreement was typically found for the evolution of the normalization and break when comparing the simulation to observationally inferred data (Fig. 2).
-The normalization remains reasonably constant from redshift 0.1 to 1 and then decreases to redshift 2.
+We began our comparison by finding a better than 20 per cent agreement with the evolution of the stellar mass density across all epochs (Figure 1).
+For the GSMF, good agreement was typically found for the evolution of the normalisation and break when comparing the simulation to observationally inferred data (Figure 2).
+The normalisation remains reasonably constant from redshift 0.1 to 1 and then decreases to redshift 2.
 The decrease continues at higher redshifts.
-Although this behaviour is qualitatively consistent with observations, at redshift 2 the normalization below $10^{10.5} M{\odot}$ is too high by ~ 0.2 dex.
-Semi-analytical models have also reported normalizations that are too high relative to observations at $z \sim 2$ (e.g. Weinmann et al. 2012, although see Henriques et al. (2014) for a possible solution in semi-analytics).
-In the current EAGLE implementation of stellar feedback, galaxies with low metallicity and high density, typical in the early Universe, experience strong feedback.
-The available feedback energy can be up to three times that available from core-collapse supernova, which compensates for numerical radiative losses.
-A comparison with the normalization of the observed GSMF at redshift 2 suggests that even more efficient stellar feedback is required in low-mass objects at redshifts above 2.
-More efficient feedback at high redshifts could provide surplus gas at later times, through recycling, helping to boost the SSFRs $(=\dot{M}/M)$, as is required based on the comparison with observational data in Fig. 7.
+Although this behaviour is qualitatively consistent with observations, at redshift 2 the normalisation below $10^{10.5}~M{\odot}$ is too high by $\sim~0.2$ dex.
+Semi-analytical models have also reported normalisations that are too high relative to observations at $z \sim 2$ (e.g. Weinmann et al. 2012, although see Henriques et al. (2014) for a possible solution in semi-analytics).
+In the current EAGLE implementation of stellar feedback, galaxies with low metallicity and high density, typical in the early universe, experience strong feedback.
+The available feedback energy can be up to three times that available from core collapse supernova, which compensates for numerical radiative losses.
+A comparison with the normalisation of the observed GSMF at redshift 2 suggests that even more efficient stellar feedback is required in low mass objects at redshifts above two.
+More efficient feedback at high redshifts could provide surplus gas at later times, through recycling, helping to boost the SSFRs $(= M/M)$, as is required based on the comparison with observational data in Figure 7.